 It’s not just determining whether you have an actionable qui tam, aka whistleblower case, it’s knowing how to file and where to file and all the little secrets to put it in court under seal so the Defendant doesn’t get wind of the case.

-The Commonwealth of Pennsylvania lacking an actionable statute for the False Claims Act should not be a deterrent to trying to file a case if you know of someone defrauding the government, as a whistleblower lawyer in York, PA.
+The Commonwealth of Pennsylvania lacking an actionable statute for the False Claims Act should not be a deterrent to trying to file a case if you know of someone defrauding the government, as a whistleblower lawyer in King of Prussia, PA.
 There is still the FCA, SEC whistleblower laws, CFTC whistleblower laws, IRS whistleblower laws, the city of Philadelphia whistleblower laws and a smattering of wats to protect individuals who know information about corruption.

 A classical whistleblower case under the FCA involves allegations of defrauding the federal or state government in which the person relating the claim on behalf of the government otherwise known as the relator can obtain up to 30% of the amount recovered.

 Some of the more nuanced claims which may be relevant are the SEC Whistleblower cases and CFTC whistleblower cases since PA has some financial centers.
 An SEC Whistleblower claim is an interesting type of claim where the SEC whistleblower through the use of whistleblower counsel can remain anonymous from start to finish.
 SEC cases involve information of publicly trading companies engaged in corrupt practices or the industry itself taking profits at the expense of the clients.
 For example, if a company knows that its earnings are going to be down and all the insiders sell based on that information leaving the regular investors behind the curve it is in insider training.
 If an insider knows of the insider trading they can blow the whistle on the practice and potentially receive a big SEC whistleblower award.